LOGIX builds office space in its data centers, giving customers a place to work during disasters.

 HOUSTON, Aug.
 29, 2018 — LOGIX Fiber Networks, the largest independent fiber network provider in Texas, has rapidly expanded the number of data centers it operates over the past year.
 The company has further strengthened its Business Continuity assets by offering its data centers more leasable offices, cubicles, and other support tools that customers need if forced to shift business operations to a LOGIX data center during a disaster.

 While natural occurrences such as hurricanes are often top-of-mind when people think of disasters, a broad array of events can activate Business Continuity and Disaster Recovery plans, including working from a remote location.

 “One of our customers’ building shut down due to a plumbing problem, and it was several days before they could return, so they worked from a LOGIX data center instead.
 It’s essential to have a place from where you can keep your business open and revenue flowing during a disaster,” said Dennis Chatagnier, Director of Data Centers for LOGIX.
 “Data is safe and available thanks to Disaster Recovery plans, but as we saw recently with Hurricane Harvey, offices and even homes were unreachable, so being able to set up shop in our data centers is a valuable option for our customers.”

 LOGIX operates high-performance data centers throughout Texas, including in Dallas/Ft.
-Worth, Austin, and Houston; additionally, LOGIX connects to more than 100 other data centers in Texas.
+Worth, Austin, and Houston; additionally, LOGIX connects to nearly 80+ third-party data centers in Texas.